 Residential Sewer Averaging

-Once a year, the amount of water that a house uses is averaged to establish a set rate for the account’s monthly sewer charge.
-By using sewer averaging, the residents can influence the sewer charges and the utility bill is more predictable.
+Once a year, the amount of water that a house uses is averaged to establish a set rate for the specific account’s monthly sewer charge.
+The City does use a flat rate system.
+By using sewer averaging, the residents pay for what they create, they can influence the sewer charges, and the bill is more predictable.
 The averaging process considers the months of November, December, January, and February.
-By conserving water during this period, you can control your monthly sewer volume charge.
+Conserving water during this period will help control the monthly sewer volume charge.

 Why is the volume of water consumed at the address used to calculate the sewer volume rate?

-The inflow of water to the property is directly related to the outflow of sewer and wastewater.
-By averaging the inflowing water consumption, a real expected outflow can be closely identified.
+The inflow of water to the property is directly related to the outflow of sewer and the cost to process wastewater.
+By averaging the inflowing water consumption, a real expected outflow can be projected.